 ph: (07) 3876 9529

-Bronwyn Sutton is a Speech Language Pathologist and Educator with 30 years’ experience.
-She has expertise in working with children with autism and language impairments.
-Bronwyn Sutton has postgraduate qualifications in Education and has a Masters of Special Education in Autism and Intellectual Disabilities.
+Dr. Bronwyn Sutton is a Speech Language Pathologist and Educator with 30 years’ experience.
+Bronwyn has postgraduate qualifications in Education and has a Master of Special Education in Autism and Intellectual Disabilities.

-Bronwyn is enrolled in the Doctor of Education program at Griffith University.
-Bronwyn is researching the use of iPads to support children’s social interactions with peers.
+Bronwyn has a PhD from Griffith University.
+Bronwyn’s research investigated the use of iPad technology to support children’s social interactions with peers.
 Bronwyn’s reputation as a professional is highly regarded and her expertise in autism is widely sought.

-She conducts professional development courses for Psychologists, Occupational Therapists and teachers on topics such as autism, social skills and visual supports.
-Bronwyn understands the challenge of engaging students with diverse learning needs to access curriculum content and develop social and communication skills.
+She conducts professional development courses for Psychologists, Occupational Therapists, and teachers on topics such as autism, neurodiversity affirming practice and social understanding.

 Author of The Learning App Guide

 Bronwyn is the author of The Learning App Guide to Autism and Education.
 This was the first professional app evaluation tool in Australia.
-The Learning App Guide was nominated for the ASPECT National Recognition Awards for its contribution to improving the lives of children on the autism spectrum.
+Bronwyn received the Speech Pathology Australia Innovation Award (Professional Practice Category) and was nominated for the ASPECT National Recognition Awards for her contribution to improving the lives of autistic children.

 ph: (07) 3876 9529